Interested in working with me as a travel/food writer and blogger?

 From there I went on to the local FOX station (WACH-TV) to produce promos or commercials.
 Then finally I escaped the south, dumped the boyfriend of 4 years, and moved my cat, Sneakers (aka the Beast), and I to Chicago on New Years Day 1998.
 It was a very Mary Tyler Moore moment.
 Okay, that was Minneapolis, but you get the idea!

 From the beginning, I loved Chicago.
 What a great, clean, user-friendly city.
 It was hard for me to admit, but I liked it more than NYC.
-Don’t get me wrong, I love New York and miss the East coast, but the city itself rocks, hands down.
+Don’t get me wrong, I love New York and miss the east coast, but the city itself rocks, hands down.
 I totally immersed myself in all things Chicago and kept busy.
-In the 9 years I lived there I: played in a summer tennis program every summer, bought 2 condos and became a landlord, taught a TV production class at Columbia College, volunteered for PAWS Chicago, took improv classes, took guitar classes, took acting classes, tutored English as a Second Language, and volunteered as a “Chicago Greeter.”
+In the first nine years I lived here I: played in a summer tennis program every summer, bought two condos and became a landlord, taught a TV production class at Columbia College, volunteered for PAWS Chicago, took improv classes, took guitar classes, took acting classes, tutored English as a Second Language, and volunteered as a “Chicago Greeter.”
 Okay, I’m a bit of an overacheiver.
 Thanks to my job at ABC 7 I was able to learn more about the city than most locals.
 I helped start the show “190 North” which is a weekly entertainment/lifestyles show.
 Every week I had the fun assignment of producing a story at the latest sushi spot, the hot new nightclub, or, my favorite, some of the coolest travel destinations (Aspen, Cabo, Montreal, etc.) around and have since won two Emmys for my work on it.

 So that brings us back to the reason I started this blog—the travel.
 I love traveling — especially abroad — and am ready to go anywhere, anytime.
 Before I started this Blog, I’d visited 17 countries (if you count the Vatican City and Monaco) and 33 of the U.S. states (okay, now make that 40…).
 And I’m also somewhat of a savant in matters of maps, geography, & photography.